cschladetsch/LogiNumPad/Readme.md

 # LogiNumLock ![Logo](res/Logo.jpg)
 This is a simple console application that changes the color of the numpad keys when the `NumLock` key is toggled.
 This was a real oversight by Logitech, but hey at least they gave us an Sdk to make fixes like this.
 Kudos for that at least.

+## Important
+Running this app seems to stop the G-HUB app from running.
+A simple work-around for the moment is to just close the `LogiNumLock` before running G-Hub and starting it after.

+## Usage
 It's a very simple app.
 Currently, you just run it as a console application, and press `Enter` to close it.

 If there's any interest I could improve it: